Subfly/YABA/TERMS_OF_SERVICE.md

 - Your use of CloudKit features
 - Your iCloud account management
 - Your CloudKit data handling
+- Any intellectual property claims related to your content or data
+- Any decisions or actions taken based on Service output

 ## 8. Privacy and Data